 The actual answer to "what ever happened to Tobias Jesso Jr.?" is that he took a deliberate step back from pop stardom and penned a pair of excellent Adele songs, but you'd be forgiven, in the opening seconds of Dakota Theim's "Losing Sleep," for thinking he'd disguised himself as a rising musician from Portland, Oregon.

 The ghost of a Beatles melody hangs around the edge of the "Losing Sleep," too, as it does on a number of other Tangled Heart tracks (particularly the bouncy "You Don't Have to Lie").
 Theim is up to more than mummified pastiche, though: his songs have real joy and snap to them, and you can feel the lived-in harmony of his band even on a pair of tinny AirPods.
-He melds wistful ’70s aesthetics with spry, immediate playing, and the results are effortless and invigorating.
+He melds wistful ’70s aesthetics with spry, immediate playing, and the results are invigorating.

 Check out all of Tangled Heart here, and peep the video for "Losing Sleep" below: